Jonkoping International Business School

 - Residence Permit

-JIBS offers courses in business, law, economics, foreign languages and political science.
+JIBS offers courses in business, law, and economics.
 Courses can be viewed here.
-Click here to see a current list of courses in English.

 To see courses previously taken by OU students at JIBS and their OU equivalents click the following link: Jonkoping International Business School - Course Equivalency Information